0x100/n-loops/README.md

 ### Solution

-So, with the `n-loops` library you can make it with the simple builder:
+With the `n-loops` library you can make it with the simple builder:

 ```java
 new NLoops()